 - Wi-Fi / SSID Password - One of the security controls you should have in place for any of your wireless networks is an SSID password.
 Do not offer open wireless connections.
 A staff person with a company-issued device that wishes to connect to your wireless network will need to be provided the password.
 The Wi-Fi password should be changed regularly throughout the year.
 I recommend every 90 days.

-- MAC Address Whitelist - If your equipment support it, create a MAC address whitelist of all your company-issued wireless devices.
+- MAC Address Whitelist - If your equipment support it, create a MAC address (the 6-byte 'burned-in' physical/hardware address) whitelist of all your company-issued wireless devices.
 If your Wi-Fi password is compromised, and cyber-criminals tries to connect to your wireless network, they will not be able to establish a connection if their MAC address is not whitelisted.
 It should be noted that a MAC address can be spoofed.
 If cyber-criminals happen to know of your equipment's MAC addresses, they can re-configure their computer with it to connect to your wireless network.
 Although using a MAC address whitelist is not 100% fool-proof, it is easy to implement and does make it harder for cyber-badguys to break into your wireless network.

 - Hidden SSID - As a way to minimize casual snooping, you can hidden the SSID of your wireless network.
 Typically this is accomplished by configuring your wireless access point to not broadcast your SSID.
 Your staff who need to connect to this network will need to manually add this Wi-Fi network on their computer the first time they connect to it.
 Although any hacker worth their salt will likely find your wireless network anyways, implementing this can help you stay off the radar of cyber-criminals driving around your neighborhood looking for a target of opportunity with malicious intent.
 Again, not 100% fool-proof but it is easy to implement.